panzerdp/dmitripavlutin.com/content/posts/037-react-memo/index.md

   );
 }
 ```
-Even if provided with the same `username` value, `MemoizedLogout` re-renders every time because it receives new instances of `onLogout` callback.
+Even if provided with the same `username` value, `MemoizedLogout` renders every time because it receives new instances of `onLogout` callback.

 Memoization is broken.